About the (in)equivalence between holonomic versus non-holonomic theories of gravity: The geometrical framework

-where $h^*$ is the pullback map via $h$.
-In particular, $FX$ is soldered to itself via vertical equivariant automorphisms.
+It is a trivial fact that $FX$ is soldered to itself via vertical equivariant automorphisms.
 It corresponds to the case where $P=FX$.
-In such scenario, equation \eqref{eq:soldered_connection} represents a gauge transformation on $FX$.
-Indeed, the set of all vertical equivariant automorphisms on $FX$, denoted as $\mathcal{G}\left(FX\right)$, is the set of all gauge transformations on $FX$ \cite{bleecker1981, rudolph2017}.
+In such scenario, equation~\eqref{eq:soldered_connection} represents a gauge transformation on $FX$.
+Indeed, the set of all vertical equivariant automorphisms on $FX$, denoted as $\mathcal{G}\left(FX\right)$, is the set of all gauge transformations on $FX$~\cite{bleecker1981, rudolph2017}.

 Moving on, consider a representation $\rho': G\rightarrow GL\left(\mathcal{V}'\right)$ of $G$ on $\mathcal{V}'$.
-Exclusively on soldered $G$-bundles, there exists an element $\theta \in \Gamma \left(\Lambda^1_{H,\rho'}P\right)$ such that $\mathrm{dim}\left(\mathcal{V}'\right)=n$.
+Exclusively on soldered $G$-bundles, there exists an element $\theta \in \Gamma \left(\Lambda^1_{H,\rho'}P\right)$ such that $\dim \left(\mathcal{V}'\right)=n$.
 Let $D'$ be the exterior covariant derivative associated with $\omega'$, the so-called torsion form $\Theta \in \Gamma \left(\Lambda^2_{H,\rho'}P\right)$ can be defined as